SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.3.0.md

 > [!NOTE]
 > It is also possible to specify a filter context in which both system name and system type are combined.
 To do so, use the following syntax:
 >
+> *FilterContext=SystemName=X;SystemType=Y*
+>
-> *FilterContext=SystemName=X;SystemType=Y*<br> If you specify a filter context like the one above, the shape will be linked to the alarms of which the “System Name” is set to “X” and “System Type” is set to “Y”.
+> If you specify a filter context like the one above, the shape will be linked to the alarms of which the “System Name” is set to “X” and “System Type” is set to “Y”.

 #### Visual Overview: Use of dynamic units now depends on value of DynamicUnits soft-launch option \[ID_32256\]